patel-zeel/AAAI22/AuthorResponse.md

 A: We totally agree with the comment and thus, we run our models on London Air Quality dataset given in [KDD Cup 2018](https://www.kdd.org/kdd2018/kdd-cup).
 We found that our model still outperforms all the baselines with multiple metrics.
 Click [here](https://github.com/ouranonymoussubmission/AAAI22/blob/main/AuthorResponse.md#london-data-experiment) to navigate to the further details/results.

+### R1Q3
+**Q: In the introduction, the authors highlight that data-driven approaches do not quantify uncertainty.
+The proposed method, based on Gaussian processes which are well understood in statistics could overcome this difficulty.
+However the authors only report RMSE on their predictions.
+Is this possible to provide confidence intervals on the prediction to quantify uncertainty ?**

+A: We have reported

 ---

+### Evaluation of Models on Beijing Dataset with an extended set of metrics

 ### London Data Experiment
 #### Preprocessing